d0u9/Linux-Device-Driver/README.md

 Examples of Linux Device Drivers, currently for kernel 5.10.

+# NOTE: Apologies for the delay in maintaining this project, sincerely.

 # Before start

 The examples in this repo are compiled against Linux Kernel 5.10.
 Other versions